kevscon/kevscon.github.io/_posts/2019-04-21-bridge-ratings.md

 ## Modeling

 The 2017 Sufficiency Rating was used as the bridge performance metric.
 Federal Highway Administration (FHWA) considers bridges with a Sufficiency Rating less than 50 to be in poor condition.
 This was the threshold used for classification.
-The model predicts whether a given structure will fall into one of two classes - "poor" or "not poor" - during a period of ten years.
+The model predicts whether a given structure will fall into one of two classes - "poor" or "not poor" - after a period of ten years.

 Supervised machine learning methods were employed using binary classification.
 Why bother with the effort of creating a model?
 It certainly would be much simpler to compare the average values of a handful of NBI items for each of the two classes.
-While this example may provide some general insight, a machine learning model will provide a much more thorough analysis.
-Three major advantages of this approach:
+While this approach may provide some general insight, a machine learning model will provide a much more thorough analysis.
+Three major advantages of modeling:

   - There is no need to manually select input items based on qualitative intuition.
   - Models are able to identify "hidden" patterns and express the cumulative affect of all variables on the final prediction output.